 “Would I not understand too?” it was the older one.
 I now realized that I could not escape this, so I decided to explain.

-I told those stories of sincere doctor wannabes, lawyer wannabes, etc. who spend years trying to be on the path of their vision, but never being able.
-Not because they are incapable, but uncompromising.
+I told those stories of sincere doctor wannabes, lawyer wannabes, etc. who spend years trying to be on the path of their vision, but never being able to, not because they is incapable, but because they are uncompromising.